The American Department Store - Style for the Middle Class

 Late 20th Century - Now

 As people moved to suburban areas, shopping centers and malls lured customers away from urban stores.
-Gradually, the grand old downtown stores lost their customers and influence and began to close down.
+Gradually, the grand old downtown stores lost their custumers.
+By the 1980s suburban malls became shopping hubs and the department store emerged as a central draw.
+Retail stores, malls, and department stores over saturated the suburbs in the 1990s when large chain department stores competed with themselves.

 The economic downturn of the early 21st century hurt many large department stores as the budget conscious turned to discount chains.
 Many women turned to thrift stores to save money as well as for sustainable practices.
 When the economy recovered people turned to online shopping, further eroding the market share of department stores.